shankar1729/qimpy/docs/source/tutorials/molecules/firstcalc.rst

 The **ions/pseudopotentials** key points to the pseudopotentials specified by the environment variable **QIMPY_PSEUDO_DIR**.

-Now, that basic input file can be run with
+Now, that basic input file can be run with output logged to a file and to the terminal as:

 .. code-block:: bash

-    python -m qimpy.dft -i water.yaml | tee -o water.out
+    (qimpy) $ python -m qimpy.dft -i water.yaml | tee -o water.out

 For more details about this stand-alone calculation check :doc:`/api/qimpy.dft.main`.
 That should complete in a few seconds and create files `water.out` and `water.h5`.